chadly/chadly.net/contents/about/index.md

 If you want to send me a message, you can always use [INTERNET MAIL](mailto:blog@chadly.net).
 It is a fast new way to communicate without having to use the post office.

+Or you could tweet me [@wchadly](https://twitter.com/wchadly) -- you know, like a bird.

 <img src="doge.jpg" alt="Doge" class="frame" title="much informative" />